 Unfortunately there seems to be an attitude in some businesses that saying thank you for what employees are being paid to do isn’t necessary.
 Yet evidence suggests that gratitude contributes to the kind of workplace where employees actually want to come to work and employee wellbeing is high.

 Studies also show that employees who receive more gratitude perform kind acts that aren’t part of their and job description, such as filling in for colleagues and helping new recruits.
 This contributes hugely to growing a positive culture in the organisation and creating an environment where employees are happy to go above and beyond.

 Employee engagement is a hot topic right now and many businesses are realising the importance of growing a positive organisational culture.
 To create a better business culture, saying thank you and giving credit where credit is due is as good a place to start as any.
-Everyone wants to feel appreciated and recognised for their efforts and thank you is a cost-free way of showing appreciation.
+Everyone wants a positive experience at work and to feel appreciated and recognised for their efforts.
+A thank you is a cost-free way of showing appreciation.